 Self-doubt is not a personality flaw — it is a learned neural pattern rooted in the prefrontal cortex and threat-detection circuitry.
 When the brain repeatedly predicts failure based on past experience, confidence erodes.
 Understanding this mechanism is the first step toward rebuilding it through targeted, neuroscience-informed intervention.
-In my practice, I see this pattern with striking consistency: accomplished professionals who perform at a high level externally while carrying an internal narrative that insists they are about to be exposed as inadequate.
+This pattern appears with striking consistency among accomplished professionals who perform at a high level externally while carrying an internal narrative that insists they are about to be exposed as inadequate.
 The neuroscience clarifies why willpower and positive thinking alone rarely resolve self-doubt — the pattern is encoded in prefrontal prediction circuits and reinforced by the amygdala’s threat-detection system every time uncertainty arises.
 Research into the impostor phenomenon has demonstrated that perceived fraudulence operates independently of actual competence, meaning objective achievement does not automatically correct the brain’s distorted self-model (Kolligian and Sternberg, 1991).
 What does correct it is structured intervention that targets the specific neural pathways maintaining the pattern — retraining the prefrontal cortex to generate predictions based on accumulated evidence rather than outdated threat associations.
 That process is precise, measurable, and well-supported by contemporary neuroscience.

 Key Takeaways